Chinese New Year customs in Singapore: Lion dance

 Lion dance performance at a temple in Singapore.

 The lion dance performance can be dated back over 1,500 years.
 Usually performed during auspicious occasions such as the opening of a new business, the lion dance is also performed during Chinese New Year.
 Its significance in the new year is associated with scaring away the legend of Nian.

 The dance features 2 lion dancers, one in charge of controlling the lion's head while the other acts as its hind legs.
 The performance typically consists of the skillful coordination between the 2 lion dancers to mimic the lion's movements and acrobatic stances, and musicians to accompany the lion dancers.
 In Singapore, the troupe performs the lion dance to snap off a sprig of lettuce and a red packet.
 More challenging tasks such as peeling open a pomelo and pinning down a crab are other examples that lion dancers perform.
 In recent times, many lion dance troupes use the Singapore drum instead of the traditional version as it has a softer resonance.
 Lion dancing troupes are traditionally made up of young boys but girls have been learning the art more recently too.

 Chingay parade

 Since 1972, an annual street parade was held as part of the Chinese New Year festivities.
+Chingay comes from the Mandarin word 妝藝 (Zhuang Yi), which means the art of costume and masquerade in the Hokkien dialect.
+It is a unique celebration of Singaporean tradition of all the ethnic groups in the countries (Chinese, Malays, Indians, Eurasians, and many others).
+Furthermore, this event is also celebrated in Malaysia, but only focuses more on the Chinese community.
+The artistic elements in the parade could include 'flying of the dragon', which is a display of dancing dragons set to the music of drums.
+Some notable moments for the parade were its 40th anniversary, where 8000 performers performed, as well as the 45th anniversary where the first tiger float being remade.
+The community spirit connects performers (mostly stilt walkers, jugglers, and clowns) globally to celebrate an important cultural event.